Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 3

 - Miami (8-22-1) covers a lower percentage of games when it is favored by 4 points or more this season (25.8%) than New York (7-6-2) does as a 4+-point underdog (46.7%).

-- As a moneyline underdog this year, the Knicks are 20-21, while the Heat are 36-22 as moneyline favorites.
+- As a moneyline favorite this season, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!